xianlinbox/daily_practise/aws-solution-architect/iam.md

 - All features: default one which can use all features
 - Consolidate billing feature: basic management,can't set SCP for all accounts

+SCPs affect all users and roles in attached accounts, including the root user.
+The only exceptions are those described in Tasks and entities not restricted by SCPs.

 ### AWS Config

 Manage config rules cross all the accounts in the organisation,